lochmueller/index/README.md

 - **IndexFileEvent** - Index event for files incl. title, content and meta information of one file
 - **EndIndexProcess** - End event incl. meta information like technology, type

-*Please keep in mind, that the events are pushed directly after another into the message bus.
-If there are any reasons that the
+*Please keep in mind, that the events are pushed directly, one after another, into the message bus.
-FIFO is not consistent, we cannot guarantee that the events (especially Start and Finish) are in the right order*
+If there are any reasons that the FIFO (first in, first out) is not consistent, we cannot guarantee that the events (especially Start and Finish) are in the right order*

 There are additional events to customize the index process: